 Replacing a bathtub in a typical Manhattan apartment is a much bigger job than people expect.
 Beyond the tub itself, you’re looking at:

-Plumbing work, often with old galvanized pipes that need updating once they’re exposed
+Plumbing work — often old galvanized pipes that need updating once they’re exposed.

-A building permit if any plumbing is moved
+A building permit — required if any plumbing is moved.

 A typical Manhattan tub replacement runs several thousand dollars and takes a week or longer.
-Refinishing is done in one visit, costs a fraction of that, and doesn’t touch the tile or plumbing.
-The bathroom stays usable the next day.
+Refinishing is done in one visit and costs a fraction of that — without touching your tile or plumbing.

 If your neighborhood isn’t listed, call us anyway — we cover all of Manhattan.